learn-co-curriculum/dsc-removing-trends/README.md

 ![png](index_files/index_7_0.png)

 The red line shows the rolling mean.
-Lets subtract this from the original series.
-Note that since we are taking average of last 8 values, rolling mean is not defined for the first 7 values.
+Let's subtract this from the original series.
+Note that since we are taking the average of the last 8 values, the rolling mean is not defined for the first 7 values.
 Let's subtract these values and check for Nans for undefined values.

 ```python